Element84/filmdrop-k8s-helm-charts/charts/stac-fastapi/README.md

 Navigate to `http://localhost:8080/` in a web browser, where you will then see the STAC Fast-API landing page.
 <br></br>
 You can view the database along with all of its schemas, functions, and tables in PgAdmin (make sure to use the port `5439` in the database server connection parameters).

+To uninstall the release, do `helm delete stac`.